sungnga/react-ecommerce/react-frontend/README.md

   - After this, user can use the left sidebar to filter products by categories and/or price range

 **11. Pass products to Card component**
-- Render list of products from filteredResults in Card component
+- Pass list of products from filteredResults to Card component in shop page
 - In Shop.js file:
   - Import Card component: `import Card from './Card'`
-  - Loop through filteredResults to get each product item using map() method and pass product as props to Card component
+  - Loop through filteredResults array to get each product item using map() method and pass product as props to Card component
   ```javascript
   <h4 className='mb-4'>Products</h4>
   <div className='row'>